manasp2004/Password-Manager/README.md

 ﻿# Password Manager

-## Note: Project is not Completed!
+## Note: The Project is not Complete!